221294583/crc32/README.md

 poly = 04c11db7 = 5

-<> = shift
+<> = shift = and

-for driver you need 5 for wheel and shift
+for driver you need five and shift

+for basketball player you need five and and1